 At Anavii Market, we carry RE Botanicals CBD products blended with MCT coconut oil – for you and one for your furry friend:

 RE Botanicals CBD Oil – All Natural (450mg, 750mg, 1500mg)

 RE Botanicals CBD Oil – Peppermint (450mg, 750mg, 1500mg)

 RE Botanicals Pet CBD Oil Tincture (300mg)

-To learn more about their mission, products, and dedication to the organic lifestyle, click HERE.
+Visit their landing page to learn more about their mission, products, and dedication to the organic lifestyle.